JeremyAnsel/xwa_hooks/xwa_hook_weapon_color/zip/readme.txt

 Suppose that the craft is "FlightModels\[Model].opt".

-To define the color, create a file named "FlightModels\[Model]WeaponColor.txt".
+To define the color, create a file named "FlightModels\[Model]WeaponColor.txt" or create a section named "[WeaponColor]" in "FlightModels\[Model].ini".
 The format is:
 WeaponColor = color value
 WeaponColorXXX = color value